Basenji Information worth knowing

 First of all the puppy should be brought up in the Basenji-family with educating by the dogs parents, just as well by the Basenji Pack.
 This includes the puppies father.
 At a special age of the puppies, the Basenji father starts his training program.
 Meanwhile the Basenji mother is able to feed herself or to relax.

 Sorry to say the appropriate Basenji breeding with training by the dogs parents being rare.
+How lamentable is the lack of loving dog raising!
+But I know that this is just wishful thinking.

 Father and mother train their puppies Father Burundi is training his yodeling and curious puppies